actix/actix-web/guide/src/qs_5.md

 The way that *actix* does this is very simple.
 When a request enters the system, for each resource configuration declaration present in the system, actix checks the request's path against the pattern declared.
 This checking happens in the order that the routes were declared via `Application::resource()` method.
-If resource could not be found, *default resource* get used as matched resource.
+If resource can not be found, the *default resource* is used as the matched resource.

 When a route configuration is declared, it may contain route predicate arguments.
 All route predicates associated with a route declaration must be `true` for the route configuration to